How do you know a coach is any good at player development? I’m specifically addressing those coaches who are implicitly chartered with that goal.

 So what follows is a decent and simple way to do an assessment:

 * Count how many 5-touch (minimum) sequences a team has during games.
-If it’s a rarity, the coaching is piss poor and players are not being developed.
+If it’s a rarity, the coaching is likely poor and players are not being developed (unless the process just got started).
 This isn’t much to ask, but once you start counting, you’ll realize just how common team’s fail.

 * Against inferior opposition, it should be complete and total dominance (death by passes) – even 10, 15, or 20 touches should show up.